timchipperfield/cv/README.md

   *  Deployed and administered CRM and political databases, including maintenance, updates and reports.

 * **Resource Centre Officer at CUSO International in Beira, Mozambique** (November 2011-March 2013)
-  * Analyzed rural community needs and implemented an environmental education program reaching 15 schools.
+  * Secured two grants totaling $22k to facilitate projects for sustainable livelihoods in rural communities.
-  * Implemented GIS tracking to improve forest replantation efficiency and increase transparency.
+  * Championed technical solutions including GPS tracking for mangrove reforestation projects.
-  * Recruited and trained new volunteers on how to initiate, conduct and manage their own projects in Maputo.
+  * Developed an environmental initiative to increase community awareness - launched in 15 schools.
-  * Performed regular rural community visits to cultivate relationships with leaders and other citizens to draw attention to deforestation and increase support for mangrove reforestation.
+  * Collaborated with community and rural leaders to solve deforestation challenges.

 ## :book: <a name="education"> Education Overview</a>